Sage-Bionetworks/BridgeDocs/_articles/mobile/files.md

 Bridge provides three sets of APIs for hosting files and JSON data for client apps:

 1. The [Hosted files API](/swagger-ui/index.html#/Files) provides public asset hosting for an app.
 The assets must be added by developers, but the assets themselves are publicly available for download by a client without further authentication;
-- The [Participant data API](/swagger-ui/index.html#/Participant%20Data) privates JSON data storage that is private to the participant who stores the data (only that participant can download the data, directly from Bridge);
+- The [Participant data API](/swagger-ui/index.html#/Participant%20Data) provides JSON data storage that is private to the participant who stores the data (only that participant can download the data, directly from Bridge);
-- The [Participant files API](/swagger-ui/index.html#/Participant%20Files) provides file storage that is parivate to the participant who uploads the files (only that participant can download the files, through a redirect to S3).
+- The [Participant files API](/swagger-ui/index.html#/Participant%20Files) provides file storage that is private to the participant who uploads the files (only that participant can download the files, through a redirect to S3).

 ## Hosted Files API